CastalioPodcast/castaliopodcast.github.io/content/episodes/038-felipe-ribeiro-spotify.rst

         * Back to the future
         * Inception
         * The Big Lebowski
-        * The Good, the Bad and the Ugly
+        * The Good, The Bad and The Ugly

     :book:
         * Programming pearls